Dockery Plantation: History

 Charley Patton and his family are believed to have moved around 1900 to the Dockery Plantation, where he came under the influence of an older musician, Henry Sloan.
 In turn, Patton became the central figure of a group of blues musicians including Willie Brown, Tommy Johnson, and Eddie "Son" House, who played around the local area.
-Because of its location, central to Sunflower County’s black population of some 35,000 in 1920, the plantation became known as a centre for informal musical entertainment.
+Because of its location, central to Sunflower County’s black population of some 35,000 in 1920, the plantation became known as a center for informal musical entertainment.
 By the mid-1920s, the group widened to include a younger generation of musicians, including Robert Johnson, Chester "Howlin’ Wolf" Burnett, Roebuck "Pops" Staples, and David "Honeyboy" Edwards.
 Some of these were itinerant workers, while others lived more permanently on the farms.

 In 1936, the plantation was inherited by Joe Rice Dockery (1906–1982).
 With agricultural mechanisation and the employment attractions of the larger cities further north, the plantation settlements gradually disappeared, although some of the historic buildings remain.
 The farm later diversified to produce corn, rice and soybeans.
 Later members of the Dockery family have established a foundation to fund research into the Delta blues.

 The property was added to the National Register of Historic Places in 2006.
 Today the site hosts a small number of private tours, lectures, and events in partnership with the Thelonious Monk Institute of Jazz, Delta State University, and other academic and cultural institutions.
 Dockery is still a working farm, producing soybeans, rice, and corn (but not cotton).